Ro-han12/Terrain-Recognition/README.md

 # terrain
-terrain classification with deep neural network
+END TO End terrain classification with deep neural network Using CI-CD.